KaiHiwatari8/KaiHiwatari8/README.md

 - 🔭 I’m currently working as an SDE intern at T. Rowe Price and on my portfolio website at [jayprajapati.tech](https://jayprajapati.tech).

-- 🌱 I’m currently learning cloud technologies and ontainer orchestration system.
+- 🌱 I’m currently learning cloud technologies and container orchestration system.
 My focus is AWS and GCP for cloud and Kubernetes for orchestration system.

 - 💬 Ask me about: astronomy and space theories, Interstellar, and cars.